EpicRD/MAPPER/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://github.com/Epicalable/MAPPER) [![Documentation Status](https://readthedocs.org/projects/ansicolortags/badge/?version=latest)](https://github.com/Epicalable/MAPPER) [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/Epicalable/MAPPER/issues)

 ## WHAT DOES MAPPER HELP US TO DO?
-Mapper is a specialized (UNDER TESTING) all-terrain mapping program.
-While it is still not yet ready to be commissioned and recommended for the average consumer however it has passed our expectations to be posted on github for others to see and share.
+Mapper is a specialized all-terrain mapping program.
 Mapper helps users to map out mainly roads or slight terrains of cities or even countries (if modified).
 It then produces an image with the city roads on a black background (Background colour is adjustable).

 Mapper might be helpful in creating for you an offline map when you go anywhere or help you to plan routes for travelling.